-- Fear of complexity can be no argument when dealing with Big Tech: If the Commission fears that it cannot cope with the complexity of anti-competitive conduct, there are just three options (i) no blocking of stricter national laws, (ii) national enforcement of the DMA or (iii) more staff for the EU enforcement entity.
-Allowing such anti-competitive conduct to continue is not an option. - 6.
+- To be credible and effective, a regulation of gatekeepers cannot shy away from core topics such as pricing and proportionality: Conditions to access gatekeeper services are at the very heart of the DMA.
+A regulation of gatekeepers that shies away from such an economically crucial topic loses any credibility, deterrence and effectiveness. - Fear of complexity can be no argument: If the Commission fears that it cannot cope with the complexity of anti-competitive conduct, there are just three options (i) no blocking of stricter national laws, (ii) national enforcement of the DMA or (iii) more staff for the EU enforcement entity.
+Allowing such anti-competitive conduct to continue is not an option. - 4.
 If EU harmonisation is supposed to be convincing, Article 6 cannot lag far behind national laws requiring non-discrimination by gatekeepers (e.g. § 19a (2) 7 GWB)

 Germany, a clear pioneer in competition enforcement in digital markets, was the first country to enact powerful rules to tame gatekeepers.
 Its § 19a (2) No 7 GWB constitutes the counterpart to lit. (k).
-It prohibits all gatekeepers from demanding unfair access conditions10.
+It prohibits all gatekeepers from demanding unfair access conditions5.